DETAILED ACTION

 Sako teaches supplying the rice to the container 1 prior to cooking by superheated steam as stated for claim 1, and further teaches the rice is sealed in a tray container (figures 2-4), where the container can be any conventionally known container and have flexibility (paragraph 25).
 The container comprises protrusions 51 on the inner surface of bottom 2 (figures 3-6; paragraph 46), where the feature facilitates heating/cooked by increasing heat transfer and efficiency (paragraph 47).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Choppin to use a tray as the container and to place the rice in the container prior to cooking since the prior art recognizes that instant rice can be packed in trays and that the container can be any known container having flexibility, since there is no evidence of criticality or unexpected results associated with the claimed feature, to cook the rice directly in the packaging, thereby minimizing cleaning and maintenance requirements for transfer surfaces, to facilitate transport and storage (e.g. by stacking), to facilitate heat transfer and efficiency, and as a matter of manufacturing preference for the type of packaging used.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the process of Choppin to use a tray as the container and to place the rice in the container prior to cooking since the prior art recognizes that instant rice can be packed in trays and that the container can be any known container having flexibility, since there is no evidence of criticality or unexpected results associated with the claimed feature, to cook the rice directly in the packaging, thereby minimizing cleaning and maintenance requirements for transfer surfaces, to facilitate transport and storage (e.g. by stacking), to facilitate heat transfer and efficiency, and as a matter of manufacturing preference for the type of packaging used.

 Regarding claim 23, the combination applied to claim 1 teaches a method for preparing instant cooked grains as stated for said claim.
 The same combination is applied to claim 23 and would have been obvious for the same reasons.